-Mise en Place is pronounced Meez ahn plahs and is a French term that translates to “put in place.”
+Mise en Place is pronounced Meez ahn plahs.
+It is a French term that translates to “put in place”.
 It means to have all your ingredients measured, cut, peeled, sliced, etc. before you start cooking.
-But it’s not only the ingredients, but it also considers having all of your pans, bowls, tools, and any other necessary equipment.
+It’s not only ingredients, but it also considers having all of your pans, bowls, tools, and any other necessary equipment.
 Basically, have everything out and measured and ready so you can prepare your recipe seamlessly.

 So why should we practice the Mise en Place technique?

 When you get all of the ingredients out and ready before you start cooking, you can quickly and easily spot anything you are missing.
-It gives you time to either find a substitute or run to the store or a neighbor’s to get what you need.
-You may also have less of an ingredient than you originally thought, and it again gives you time to figure it out.
+It gives you time to find a substitute or run to the store or a neighbor’s to get what you need.
+You may also have less of an ingredient than you originally thought.
+And it again gives you time to figure it out.

 Often a recipe will have special preparation directions in the ingredients list which can be overlooked easily.
 But if you are getting all of your ingredients prepped ahead of time, you can catch these small directions which might hold you up later.
 For example, if some of the ingredients need to be at room temperature or melted or toasted, you can do that before you start cooking.
-Some recipes have to be handled quickly, or constantly stirred, meaning you won’t have time to take care of these while cooking.
+Some recipes have to be handled quickly or constantly stirred.
+This means you won’t have time to take care of these while cooking.

 Prepare the Recipe

 When you have all of your ingredients prepped and measured, you can set them up in an assembly line of sorts to make the meal prep quicker and easier.
 This is your mise en place while cooking.
-Line up the ingredients in the order they will be used, and it will also ensure that you don’t miss a step.
-As you are doing this, you can also get an idea of how long each step is going to take so you know when you need to start different aspects of the recipe to have it done at the correct time.
+Line up the ingredients in the order they will be used.
+This will also ensure that you don’t miss a step.
+As you are doing this, you can also get an idea of how long each step is going to take.
+That way you know when you need to start different aspects of the recipe to have it done together.